 - 14. For longline fisheries targeting tuna and billfish, CCMs shall ensure that their vessels comply with at least one of the following options: - (1) do not use or carry wire trace as branch lines or leaders; or - (2) do not use branch lines running directly off the longline floats or drop lines, known as shark lines.
 See Annex 1 for a schematic diagram of a shark line. - 15.
 The implementation of the measures contained in paragraph 14 above shall be on a vessel by vessel or CCM basis.
 Each CCM shall notify the Commission of its implementation of paragraph 14 by March 31, 2021 and thereafter whenever the selected option is changed. - 16.
-For longline fisheries targeting sharks, CCMs shall develop and report their management plans in their Part 2 Annual Report. - 17.
-The Commission shall adopt and enhance bycatch mitigation measures and develop new or amend, if necessary, existing Shark Safe Release Guidelines to maximize the survival of sharks that are caught and are not to be retained.
-Where sharks are unwanted bycatch they should be released alive using techniques that result in minimal harm, taking into account the safety of the crew.
-CCMs should encourage their fishing vessels to use any Commission adopted guidelines for the safe release and handling of sharks.
+Starting on January 1, 2024, between 20 N and 20 S, CCMs shall ensure that their longline vessels, targeting tuna and billfish do not use, or if carrying, must stow wire trace as branch lines or leaders and do not use shark lines or branch lines running directly off of the longline floats or drop lines (see Annex 1 for schematic diagram of a shark line). - 17.
+For longline fisheries targeting sharks, CCMs shall develop and report their management plans in their Part 2 Annual Report.